Unique understanding of genetic disorders

 Comprehensive genome sequencing to advance diagnosis

-Exploratory genetic testing, which includes both exome and genome sequencing, is widely used, standard-of-care testing for patients with suspected underlying genetic disorders.
+While both whole exome sequencing (WES) and whole genome sequencing (WGS) interrogate all genes in the human genome, WGS is more comprehensive in the variant classes it can identify.
 This type of genetic diagnosis allows for tailored medical management and treatment guidance for patients.
-Studies have shown that around 20% of patients had direct changes to care based on whole exome sequencing (WES) or whole genome sequencing (WGS) results.
+Studies have shown that around 20% of patients had direct changes to care based on WES or WGS results.

 Mayo Clinic Laboratories’ WGS test utilizes next-generation sequencing to interrogate nearly every base pair of an individual’s DNA, including the mitochondrial genome.